 The concept of FLRT was born out of overcoming adversity and acknowledging the truth.
 Corey came to understand that when we live in the truth and acknowledge the sometimes ugly realities we’re faced with, we are empowered to live a life at peace with who we are and where we are.
 All too often the burdens and tragedies we experience bind us, preventing us from living a full and enriched life.
 By unleashing the ties that bind we begin to experience a new world filled with joy and happiness.

 Today the Urban FLRT brand and the FLRT Philosophy bring people together through the universal desire to freely live one’s life to the fullest, living through truth, and facing life’s challenges through empowerment.

 The concept of Freely Living Real & True (FLRT) was born out of the personal journey of BlackOutEndeavors’ co-founder Corey Wesley.
-It’s a story of overcoming serious life challenges, acknowledging the truth of our circumstances, and being empowered to continue forward and succeed.
+It’s a story of being empowered to continue forward and succeed.

 We believe that when you live in the truth and acknowledge the sometimes ugly realities you’re faced with, you are empowered to live a more real and authentic life.
-By embracing the message in Freely Living Real & True you release yourself from a place of imprisonment that includes the shame associated with struggling with an addiction or the shame associated with being in recovery.
+By embracing the message in Freely Living Real & True you release yourself from a place of imprisonment.

 By incorporating the Freely Living Real & True motivational slogan (FLRT) into our daily life our experience has shown improvements in the following areas: